-- (a) The development of positive self-esteem. - (b) The prevention of VAPING AND substance abuse, by addressing the high risks associated with the use of alcohol, marijuana, tobacco (includingvaping), performance-enhancing drugs, prescription and nonprescription drugs, including opioids, and other harmful substances. - (c) Providing assistance to students in obtaining information about weight control, nutrition, reproductive health, the prevention of teen suicides and other adolescent health problems. - (d) The importance of lifelong health and wellness. - (e) Providing assistance to students in obtaining information about emotional and mental health issues and how to identify them, assist fellow students or seek assistance.
+- a) The development of positive self-esteem. - b) The prevention of vaping and substance abuse, by addressing the high risks associated with the use of alcohol, marijuana, tobacco, performanceenhancing drugs, prescription and nonprescription drugs, including opioids, and other harmful substances. - c) Providing assistance to students in obtaining information about weight control, nutrition, reproductive health, the prevention of teen suicides and other adolescent health problems. - d) The importance of lifelong health and wellness. - e) Providing assistance to students in obtaining information about emotional and mental health issues and how to identify them, assist fellow students or seek assistance.